Mission Lane Visa® Credit Card review: Short-term credit building at a low cost

 Who is the Mission Lane Visa right for?

-While a secured card may be an overall better choice, the Mission Lane Visa can prove helpful if you have bad credit and want a low-maintenance card or want to avoid the upfront cost of a security deposit.
+While a secured card may be a better overall choice, the Mission Lane Visa can prove helpful if you have bad credit and want a low-maintenance card or want to avoid the upfront cost of a security deposit.

 Bankrate’s Take — Is the Mission Lane Visa card worth it?

 Given its relatively low annual fee, the Mission Lane Visa could make sense as a short-term unsecured credit-building card, but it’s probably not your best option overall.
 While it charges fewer fees than many cards in this category, a secured card with rewards, no annual fee or a lower APR will likely save you more.
-And if you have at least fair credit, you can avoid both an annual fee and a security deposit.
-But this card will get the job done if building credit without putting down a deposit is your goal.
+Still, this card will get the job done if your goal is building credit without putting down a security deposit.

 How we rated this card